 A new school is planned at South West Exeter to meet the need for school places from the development and the wider area.
 This is planned as an all-through school, which includes both primary and secondary provision in one school.
 It is planned that this will admit three classes for each primary age year group and five classes for each secondary age year group.
 It will take time to grow to this size, but in total, it is expected that the school will offer 1,380 places.
 In addition, it will have a nursery for pre-school age children.
 The name of the new school has been announced as the Matford Brook Academy and a headteacher appointed, who is now in post.

 The school will be run by Ted Wragg Multi Academy Trust.
 This was approved as part of the free school competition programme, run by central government.
 The free school competition programme allows for school providers to apply to run new schools.
-As the school has been secured through this process, it will be delivered by the Education and Skills Funding Agency (ESFA) and Devon County Council will work closely with the ESFA and Ted Wragg Multi Academy Trust on the delivery of the school.
+As the school has been secured through this process, it will be delivered by Department for Education (DfE) and Devon County Council will work closely with the DfE and Ted Wragg Multi Academy Trust on the delivery of the school.